 Note: By default, each CAPI interface runs in its process.
 It is important to understand that an on-screen interface and its elements must be accessed only in the process of that interface.
 In most circumstances the user alters the interface by a callback inside the interface, which will automatically happen in the correct process.
-However, calls from other processes (including other CAPI interfaces) should use execute-with-interface, execute-with-interface-if-alive or apply-in-pane-process.
+However, calls from other processes (including other CAPI interfaces) should use execute-with-interface, execute-with-interface-if-alive, apply-in-pane-process or apply-in-pane-process-if-alive.
 See the LispWorks CAPI Reference Manual for details of these functions.

-7.1 Initialization
+8.1 Initialization

-If necessary you can run code after your interface's windows have been created but before they are displayed on screen.
-Do this by supplying create-callback for your interface.
-For example:
+If necessary you can run code just before or just after your interface's windows are displayed on screen.

-Also, if you need to run code at display time you may define a :before or :after method on the generic function interface-display.
+You can do this by defining a :before or :after method on the generic function interface-display.
 Your method will run just before or just after your interface is displayed on screen.
+For example: